Welcome to the website of ‘Brown to Green’ project.

 The project aims to utilise co-designed data-gathering technologies to provide people from local communities with options to participate in the planning and design of their neighbourhoods.
 This will concentrate on four interconnected research objectives:

-Case Study: How Gdańsk is reclaiming its industrial waterfront
+Case Study: Gdańsk industrial waterfront

 The Baltic port city of Gdańsk, in Poland, showcases how cities can return their waterfronts to residents.
 It is about restoring the landscape and mitigating the negative ecological impacts associated with former port and industrial land use.